junfengmalab/junfengmalab.github.io/resources/index.md

 ### Database server O-GlcNAcAtlas

-We maintain O-GlcNAcAtlas (oglcnac.org), the most comprehensive and highly curated database encapsulating all experimentally identified O-GlcNAc sites and proteins in the past decades.
+We maintain O-GlcNAcAtlas (<a href="https://oglcnac.org/">oglcnac.org</a>), the most comprehensive and highly curated database encapsulating all experimentally identified O-GlcNAc sites and proteins in the past decades.
 We hope it can serve as a great resource to facilitate protein O-GlcNAcylation studies for basic and translational biomedical research.

 <br>